xkbcommon/libxkbcommon/doc/user-configuration.md

 - `symbols`
 - `types`

+The majority of user-specific configuration involve modifying key symbols and this is what this document focuses on.
+For use-cases where a user may need to add new key types or compat entries the general approach remains the same.
+A detailed description for how to add those types or compat entries is out of scope for this document.

+You should never need to add user-specific keycodes.
+Where a keycode is missing, the addition should be filed in the upstream xkeyboard-config project.

 ## RMLVO vs KcCGST

 Due to how XKB is configured, there is no such thing as a "layout" in XKB